cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Constants

-Constants are unmodifiable variables which can hold values evaluated at compile time.
-Mindcode doesn't store constant values in processor variables, but places the value of the constant directly into the compiled code when the constant is used.
-Storing a value in a constant allows to easily change the value at a single place in the source code.
+Constants are unmodifiable variables that can hold values evaluated at compile time.
+Mindcode doesn't store constant values in processor variables but places the value of the constant directly into the compiled code when the constant is used.
+Storing a value in a constant allows easily changing the value at a single place in the source code.
 Unlike program parameters, changes to constants aren't possible in the compiled code.

 Constants are declared using this syntax: